irontec/ivozprovider/doc/sphinx/pbx_features/external_filters.rst

 .. image:: img/calendars_add_day.png

-From this moment on, the calendar has the 1st of January of 2016 as holiday date with the louction "Happy New Year".
+From this moment on, the calendar has the 1st of January of 2016 as holiday date with the locution "Happy New Year".

 .. warning:: Calendars logic is opposite to Schedulers: If a day is not defined as holiday in any of the calendars, it will considered a normal day and no